dbpina/keras-prov/README.md

 ## RESTful services initialization

-Keras-Prov depends on the initialization of DfAnalyzer and the SGBD MonetDB.
+Keras-Prov depends on the initialization of DfAnalyzer and the DBMS MonetDB.

-Instructions for this step can also be found at GITLAB.
-The project DfAnalyzer at `DfAnalyzer` contains all web applications and RESTful services provided by the tool.
-Therefore, the following components are present in this project: Dataflow Viewer (DfViewer), Query Interface (QI), and Query Dashboard (QP).
+Instructions for this step can also be found at [GitLab](https://gitlab.com/ssvitor/dataflow_analyzer).
+The project DfAnalyzer at DfAnalyzer contains web applications and RESTful services provided by the tool.

+The following components are present in this project: Dataflow Viewer (DfViewer), Query Interface (QI), and Query Dashboard (QP).
 We provide a compressed file of our MonetDB database (to DfAnalyzer) for a local execution of the project DfAnalyzer.
 Therefore, users only need to run the script start-dfanalyzer.sh at the path DfAnalyzer.
-We assume the execution of these steps in an Unix-based operating system, as follows:
+We assume the execution of these steps with a Unix-based operating system, as follows:

 ```